Average Walking Speed By Age And Sex

 Avoid distractions like checking your phone.

-It can also be helpful to use a fitness watch or app to track your pace and distance.
-This can increase your motivation to walk faster and can help you keep track of your progress.
+Using a fitness watch or app to track your pace and distance can also be helpful.
+A pedometer will just count your steps.
+More data can increase your motivation to walk faster and help you track your progress.

 How does your average walking speed compare to others of your age and sex?
-What tips have worked best for you to walk faster?
-Let us know!
+Remeber, there are plenty benefits of walking that can contribute to your overall health.

 Leave a Comment